Ewa-Anna/Bookstore/README.md

 19.	**Recommendation Engine**: Enhance the book recommendation system by incorporating machine learning algorithms.
 Provide personalized book suggestions based on users' reading history, preferences, and ratings.
 20. **Dark Mode**: Implement a dark mode option for users who prefer a darker interface.
 21. **Tests**: Unit, functional, performance, integration, authentication and authorization.
-22. **Order split**: Calculate the weight of book, in case it is more than 20kg, split the order into smaller ones.
+22. **Order Split**: Calculate the weight of books in order, in case it is more than 20kg, split it into smaller ones.

 ## Technologies and frameworks